SenSai1908/Heart-Disease-detection/README.md

 ## Contributing

-- Contributions are welcome!
+   Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.

+## License

+   This project is licensed under the MIT License.
+See the LICENSE file for more details.